kngwyu/rlpy3/doc/make_domain.rst

 ..
 Below taken directly from Domain.py

-The Domain controls the environment in which the :class:`~rlpy.agents.Agent.Agent` resides as well as the reward function the Agent is subject to.
+The Domain controls the environment in which the :class:`~rlpy.agents.agent.Agent` resides as well as the reward function the Agent is subject to.

 The Agent interacts with the Domain in discrete timesteps called